veenavijai/stanford-nlp/lec-3.md

 3. What class is the unknown entity?
 4. Entity class may be different in different contextx (for example, PERSON and ORGANIZATION)

+We want a build a classifier to classify a word within a context - we rarely classify single words.
+Ambiguity is quite common.
+Words can be auto-antonyms (sede, sanction) - they can mean themselves and the opposite.

+**Window Classification**

+For a given word, we could average its context vectors and classify that vector - but we are losing position information.

+We can work around this problem by concatenating all the word vectors in the window, and train a softmax classifier to classify the centre word.